ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-Having the module on the classpath of your project is all you need to do to get the hypermedia type automatically enabled.
-This way incoming requests asking for the mentioned media type will get appropriate responses.
+Having this module on the classpath of your project is all you need to do to get the hypermedia type automatically enabled.
+This way incoming requests asking for the mentioned media type will get an appropriate response.

 ## Behavior
-Using this module will make your application respond to requests that have an `Accept` header of `application/vnd.siren+json` in the following way.
+Using this module will make your application respond to requests that have an `Accept` header of `application/vnd.siren+json` in the following way:

 In general each [Representation Model][Spring HATEOAS Representation Model] is rendered into a Siren [Entity][Siren Entity].
-Depending on the type of respective type of the [Representation Model][Spring HATEOAS Representation Model] the following rules apply:
+Depending on the respective type of the [Representation Model][Spring HATEOAS Representation Model] the following rules apply:

 ### RepresentationModel
 When this module renders a `RepresentationModel`, it will

 * map links of the representation model to Siren links and actions (see below to understand how links are rendered).
-* map any custom properties of the representation model (because it was sub classed) to Siren properties.
+* map any custom properties of the representation model (because it is sub classed) to Siren properties.

 ### EntityModel
 When this module renders an `EntityModel`, it will